-COBRA coverage will end, before the maximum continuation period, on the earliest of the following dates:
+COBRA coverage will end before the maximum continuation period, on the earliest of the following dates:

-- the date, after electing continuation coverage, that coverage is first obtained under any other group health plan; - the date, after electing continuation coverage, that you or your covered Dependent first becomes entitled to Medicare; - the date coverage ends for failure to make the first required premium payment (premium is not paid within 45 days); - the date coverage ends for failure to make any other monthly premium payment (premium is not paid within 30 days of its due date); - the date the entire Plan ends; or - the date coverage would otherwise terminate under the Plan as described in the beginning of this section.
+- The date, after electing continuation coverage, that coverage is first obtained under any other group health plan. - The date, after electing continuation coverage, that you or your covered Dependent first becomes entitled to Medicare. - The date coverage ends for failure to make the first required premium payment (premium is not paid within 45 days). - The date coverage ends for failure to make any other monthly premium payment (premium is not paid within 30 days of its due date). - The date the entire Plan ends. - The date coverage would otherwise terminate under the Plan as described in the beginning of this section.